Product

 1. Video product ads

 The Bose ad that relies on video content also includes product ratings, price with a special discount offer, and a link to the auction.
 In addition, users can click CTA, directing them to the brand’s Amazon store.
 This type of ad appears when Amazon shoppers search for similar products, catching their attention immediately and encouraging them to check out the auction.
-Video product ads displayed in search results, among other auctions, have great efficiency thanks to advanced targeting options.

 2. Related product ads